seothemes/hooks/README.md

 `composer require seothemes/hooks`

+Or simply copy and paste the functions from the `hooks.php` file to your project.

-Add the following example for testing:
+Once installed, add the following example for testing:

 ```php
 namespace Company\Project;